 Unacceptable: A 1930s Triumph Saloon made into a 1930s style 2-seat racer using the factory engine (standard or modified), chassis and/or running gear, but has used a modern glass-fibre body.
-Non-period fittings used.
+Non-period fitting used.

-3.7 Motorcycles
+3.7.
+Motorcycles

-The above rules apply to motorcycles as well, however, certain period hybrids such as Norvins, Tribsas, etc. are allowed.
-Café Racers are also allowed.
+The above rules apply to motorcycles as well.
+However, café racers such as Norvins, Tribsas, etc. are allowed.
+Customised, chopped and bobbed motorcycles are not acceptable.
 Again, the overall spirit of the period in question must be retained and period parts must be fitted to period vehicles.